LieberInstitute/BrainSeqPhase3Caudate/README.md

 <sup>\*</sup>Correspondence to: apua.paquola@libd.org,  drweinberger@libd.org, jennifer.erwin@libd.org

 ## Abstract
-Increased dopamine (DA) signaling in the striatum has been a cornerstone hypothesis about psychosis for over 50 years.
-Increased dopamine release results in psychotic symptoms, while D2 dopamine receptor (DRD2) antagonists are antipsychotic.
-Recent schizophrenia GWAS identified risk-associated common variants near the DRD2 gene, but the risk mechanism has been unclear.
-To gain novel insight into risk mechanisms underlying schizophrenia, we performed a comprehensive analysis of the genetic and transcriptional landscape of schizophrenia in postmortem caudate nucleus from a cohort of 443 individuals.
-Integrating expression quantitative trait loci (eQTL) analysis, transcriptome wide association study (TWAS), and differential expression analysis, we found many new genes associated with schizophrenia through genetic modulation of gene expression.
+Recent studies of gene expression in the human brain have provided biological insights about the genetic origins of psychiatric disorders, such as schizophrenia.
+Most of these studies, however, have focused exclusively on cortical regions though subcortical nuclei, such as striatum, have figured prominently in the circuitry implicated in schizophrenia and its dense dopaminergic innervation is targeted by current antipsychotic drugs.
+To gain novel insight into risk mechanisms underlying schizophrenia, we performed a comprehensive analysis of the genetic and transcriptional landscape of schizophrenia in the postmortem caudate nucleus of 443 individuals.
+Integrating expression quantitative trait loci (eQTLs) analysis, Mendelian Randomization with the latest schizophrenia GWAS, transcriptome wide association study (TWAS), and differential expression analysis, we identified many new genes associated with schizophrenia risk including possibly the dopamine D2 receptor short isoform.
+We examined the effect of antipsychotics in the caudate and show extensive influence on gene expression.
 Using a new approach based on deep neural networks, we construct caudate nucleus gene expression networks that highlight interactions involving schizophrenia risk.
-Interestingly, we found that genetic risk for schizophrenia is potentially associated with decreased expression of the short isoform of DRD2, which encodes the presynaptic autoreceptor, and not with the long isoform, which encodes the postsynaptic receptor.
-This association suggests that decreased control of presynaptic DA release is a potential genetic mechanism of schizophrenia risk.
 Altogether, these analyses provide a new resource for the study of schizophrenia that can bring insight into risk mechanisms and potential novel therapeutic targets.

+## Data availability
+Processed data and eQTL Browswer can be found here: http://erwinpaquolalab.libd.org/caudate_eqtl/